Bariatric Surgery in Bangkok, Thailand

 Preparing for Surgery:

-4. Expert surgeons doing surgery in obese patients.
+4. Expert surgeons doing surgeries on obese patients

 For consultation And practice with: